 Doth clad itself in pleasant weeds."

-How else might a tree “whistle melodies” but by being turned into a recorder?
+A tree might just as well “whistle melodies” by being turned into a recorder.

 And in John Lyly’s Euphues and his England of the same year we find: